Taylor Swift To Battle In Court With Alleged Butt-Grabbing DJ

 However, the judge denied Swift’s request to keep the court documents in the lawsuit private.

-After Taylor Swift’s security team accused the DJ of groping the superstar, Mueller filed a defamation lawsuit against her in September 2015, claiming that Swift falsely accused him.
+After Taylor Swift’s security team had accused the DJ of groping the superstar, Mueller filed a defamation lawsuit against her in September 2015, claiming that Swift falsely accused him.

 Looking up videos of kittens hugging each other, probably.